jason-nam/receipt-data-parser/models/pretrained/README.md

 # Pretrained Models
-Pretrained LayoutLM models or their weights
+Pretrained language models or their weights